omeka/omeka-s-enduser/docs/modules/mapping.md

 ## Troubleshooting

 - Trouble deleting: If you would like to remove the mapping location from an item, you must delete all the map modifications.
 First, delete each marker (click the "Delete feature" button, select the markers, click to save).
 Then clear the map view settings (click the "Clear the default center and zoom level" button).
 The map will return to a global view.
 Save the item and confirm that the map no longer appears.
+- Trouble with map tiles: Ensure you have chosen a basemap from our provider list that offers tiles at a high degree of zoom.
+If not, choose another basemap or go back to the default provider.
 - Trouble with timelines: Ensure you have the Numeric Data Types module installed and active, and that your selected date metadata field is formatted correctly as a Numeric Data Type using resource templates.
-Items with mapping data but without date data will not show, nor will items with data data but without mapping data, as maps with timelines require both.
+Items with mapping data but without date data will not show, nor will items with date data but without mapping data, as maps with timelines require both.
+- Trouble with items appearing on your maps: Ensure all items are added to your site under the Resources tab.
+Ensure the items have valid mapping data in their individual Mapping tabs.
+Test the Map Browse page, found at `yoursite/map-browse`.
+Test a simple Map by Attachments page block with a few items you know are geolocated correctly.
+- Trouble with maps appearing on item pages or item set pages: Add the Mapping resource page block to a region provided by your theme, by going to [Site > Theme > Configure resource pages](../sites/site_theme.md#configure-resource-pages).